jackdesert/dailydancer/README.md

   * Better posting guidelines: Nicholas suggests "put the date at the top".
 Jack suggests: "Spell out the date, and put it near the top"
   * If two dates in body, choose the first one AFTER received-at
   * Advertise it among friends
-  * Advertise on facebook list
+  * Advertise on faisbook list
   * Improve FAQ to include what it includes / doesn't include
   * Improve FAQ to include "What is this again?"
   * Spot-on styling and positioning on Android and iPhone (especially nav tabs)